English language and literature

 FUTURE PROSPECTS

-This subject is very well respected by universities and employers because after studying the course you will become expert at analysing, interpreting and creating a variety of written and spoken texts, including many different kinds of media.
-In today’s world we are saturated with such texts; the skills that you will learn, therefore, such as those of powerful and effective communication, are highly valued by employers.
-Your word-power will be hugely increased and so will your ability to function in the world of communication.
+This subject is very well respected by universities and employers; by studying this course you will become expert at analysing, interpreting and creating a variety of written and spoken texts, including many different kinds of media.
+In today’s world we are saturated with such texts; skills such as powerful and effective communication are highly valued by employers.

-You can apply to do a degree in a wide range of subjects such as English, journalism, media and communication studies, law and sociology.
+You can apply to do a degree in a very wide range of subjects such as English, journalism, media and communication studies, law and social sciences.

-Please note that to study pure English literature at degree level, universities do not usually accept just English language and literature A level.
+Please note that to study English literature at degree level, some very competitive universities require English literature A level.